Find Affordable College Courses

 Syracuse, NY

 The in-demand bachelor’s degree programs at Syracuse University helped the school earn the #2 place on this year’s ranking of the most popular communication and journalism schools in the Middle Atlantic Region .
-Located in the city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.
+Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit college with a fairly large student population.

 Of the 581 students majoring in communication and journalism at Syracuse, 38% are male and 62% are female.